How to Build a High-Performing Remote Startup Team: Collaboration and Productivity Guide

 The productivity data support the model, too.
 A Mercer survey of 800 employers found that 94 percent reported productivity either stayed the same or improved when teams shifted to remote work.

-The Real Challenges of Running a Remote Startup Team
+Real Challenges of Managing a Remote Startup Team (and How to Solve Them)

 Time zone coordination is the most immediate operational challenge.
 A team spread across three continents may share only two to three hours of overlapping work time daily.
 Without a deliberate structure for how that window is used, it gets consumed entirely by meetings.